AviatrixSystems/Docs/HowTos/image_release_notes.rst

 Overview
 =======================================

-Aviatrix multi-cloud networking solution is delivered in two kinds of images, both should be maintained with the latest version for managing security and support for the product.
-Aviatrix roadmap is to publish 2 new images per year.
+Aviatrix multi-cloud networking platform is delivered via two images, a Controller image and a gateway image,
+both should be maintained with the latest version for managing security and support for the product.
+Aviatrix intends to publish 2 new images per year.

 New Customer Installation Procedures
 ====================================

-- Customer will download the Aviatrix Controller image in the AWS, Azure, or respective cloud marketplace.
+- Customer launches the Aviatrix Controller image instance in the AWS, Azure, or respective cloud marketplace.

-- Customer will launch new gateways from the Controller.
+- Customer launches new gateways from the Controller.
 The Controller will automatically pull the latest compatible Gateway version.

 Existing Customers - Controller Image upgrade (Migration)
 =========================================================